Here’s a wakeup call…

 You’ll even do better than you would at those discount foreign currency exchange places and you don’t have to make an extra trip.

 Just swipe your no FX card, and smile knowing you didn’t waste any time or pay a dime more than you needed to.
-You can even return your purchase if you change your mind with no penalty at all.

 Keeping one of these cards in your wallet just for foreign transactions is completely worth it.